By: The LaunchPad Lab Team / May 23, 2016

-About two years ago, the team at Heroku announced the creation of a button that would simplify the app deployment process.
-The Heroku Button allows you deploy an app without ever leaving the browser.
+About two years ago, the Heroku team announced the creation of a button that would simplify the app deployment process.
+The Heroku Button allows you to deploy an app without ever leaving the browser.

 All of us at LaunchPad Lab have been really enjoying using Slack as a means of team communication — so much so that we decided to create an app that would allow us to post tweets to our LaunchPad Lab Twitter account from a Slack channel, as well.
 Enter Tweet from Slack!